Denmark summons US envoy after report of Americans carrying out influence operations in Greenland

 “Any attempt to interfere in the internal affairs of the Kingdom will of course be unacceptable,” Løkke Rasmussen said.
 “In that light, I have asked the Ministry of Foreign Affairs to summon the U.S. chargé d’affaires for a meeting at the Ministry.”

-He added that cooperation between the governments of Denmark and Greenland “is close and based on mutual trust.”
+Cooperation between the governments of Denmark and Greenland “is close and based on mutual trust," he added.

+The U.S. Embassy in Copenhagen did not immediately respond to a request for comment.

+The Danish Security and Intelligence Service responded to a request for comment by saying it believes that “particularly in the current situation, Greenland is a target for influence campaigns of various kinds” that could aim to create divisions in the relationship between Denmark and Greenland.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.